syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 PdfSignature timeStamp = new PdfSignature(lpage, "timestamp");
 timeStamp.TimeStampServer = new TimeStampServer(new Uri("http://timestamping.ensuredca.com"));

-//Save and close the PDF document
+//Save and close the PDF document.
 MemoryStream stream2 = new MemoryStream();
 ltDocument.Save(stream2);
 ltDocument.Close(true);
 //Save the stream as PDF document file in local machine.
-Refer to the PDF/UWP section for respective code samples Save(stream2, "Output.pdf");
+Refer to the PDF/UWP section for respective code samples.
+Save(stream2, "Output.pdf");

 {% endhighlight %}